.png)

 What Tools Are Commonly Used in Thick Client Testing?

-Several tools are used during thick client testing.
-These include:
+Several tools are essential for thick client penetration testing:

 - Wireshark for packet sniffing and protocol analysis.